core-wg/transport-indication/draft-amsuess-core-transport-indication.md

 {: #fig-has-proxy title='Discovery and follow-up request through a has-proxy relation'}

 Note that generating this discovery file needs to be dynamic based on its available addresses;
-only if queried using a link-local source address, it may also respond with a link-local address in the authority component of the proxy URI.
+only if queried using a link-local source address, the server may also respond with a link-local address in the authority component of the proxy URI.

 Unless the device makes resources discoverable at `coap+tcp://[2001:db8::1]/.well-known/core` or another discovery mechanism, clients may not assume that `coap+tcp://[2001:db8::1]/sensors/temp` is a valid resource (let alone is equivalent to the other resource on the same path).
-The server advertising itself like this may reject any request on CoAP-over-TCP unless they contain a Proxy-Scheme option.
+The server advertising itself like this may reject any request on CoAP-over-TCP unless it contains a Proxy-Scheme option.

 Clients that want to access the device using CoAP-over-TCP would send a request by connecting to 2001:db8::1 TCP port 5683